13 Common Pool Care Mistakes and How to Avoid Them

 8. Incorrect Use of Pool Shock

-Pool shock is a concentrated chlorine product used to treat various issues, like algae blooms and cloudy water.
+Pool shock is a concentrated chlorine product that treats various issues, like algae blooms and cloudy water.

 It is critical to avoid adding shock directly to the pool water.
 Instead, pre-dissolve the shock in a bucket of water before adding it to the pool.
 This method prevents damage to pool surfaces and equipment and ensures a more even distribution of the treatment.